aduros/wasm4/site/docs/guides/basic-drawing.md

 ## The `DRAW_COLORS` Register

-All drawing functions are affected by the `DRAW_COLORS` memory register. `DRAW_COLORS` is a 16 bit value that can store up to 4 colors.
+All drawing functions are affected by the `DRAW_COLORS` memory register. `DRAW_COLORS` is a 16 bit value that can store up to 4 colors, using 4 bits each.

 For example, `rect()` uses the first draw color for the fill color, and the second draw color as the outline color.
 To draw a light-green (palette color 2)